Jkscott8/rocktober/README.md

 Credit to TJ Stats for providing a blueprint for developing a stuff model, https://medium.com/@thomasjamesnestico/modelling-tjstuff-v3-0-10b48294c7fb

-All data found using baseball savant
+All data found using baseball savant and baseball R